-In establishing a national system of materials control as referred to in Article 7, Austria shall arrange that records are kept in respect of each material balance area.
+In establishing a national system of materials control as referred to in Article 7, the Government of Ireland shall arrange that records are kept in respect of each material balance area.
 The records to be kept shall be described in the Subsidiary Arrangements.

-Austria shall make arrangements to facilitate the examination of records by inspectors, particularly if the records are not kept in English, French, Russian or Spanish.
+The Government of Ireland shall make arrangements to facilitate the examination of records by inspectors, particularly if the records are not kept in English, French, Russian or Spanish.